hn303/CamLandEc-RM03/supervision2-exercises_invisible.md

 ![](statics/Sup2_sleuth4.PNG)

+16. In line 161, change to `ask n-of tenpercent_urban (patches with [urban = 1])`.
+This is to fasten this procedure.
-16. In line 170, 171 and 186, change `road = 1` to `road > 0`.
+17. In line 170, 171 and 186, change `road = 1` to `road > 0`.

 ![](statics/Sup2_sleuth4_1.PNG)

-17. In line 210, change `excluded = 0` to `excluded = 100`.
+18. In line 210, change `excluded = 0` to `excluded = 100`.
-18. Add in line 211 `if boundary = 0 [set suitable 0]`.
+19. Add in line 211 `if boundary = 0 [set suitable 0]`.

 ![](statics/Sup2_sleuth4_2.PNG)

-19. In line 240, change `road = 1` to `road > 0`.
+20. In line 240, change `road = 1` to `road > 0`.

 ![](statics/Sup2_sleuth4_3.PNG)

-19. These do not affect the simulation, for optionally: In line 258, change `531` to `849`.
+21. These do not affect the simulation, for optionally: In line 258, change `531` to `849`.
-20. In line 259, change `394` to `1212`.
+22. In line 259, change `394` to `1212`.
-21. In line 260, change `-901575` to `211290.798000130308`
+23. In line 260, change `-901575` to `211290.798000130308`
-22. In line 261, change `1442925` to `322863.241183900100`.
+24. In line 261, change `1442925` to `322863.241183900100`.
-23. Click `Check` bottom next to `Find`.
+25. Click `Check` bottom next to `Find`.
 If an error occurs for some reason, it is usually due to typo, etc. If this happened to you, in the interest of time, download the completed file [Urbanization_sejong.nlogo](data/Urbanization_sejong.nlogo) so that we can carry on.
 You can either put this file in the same working directory, or you can copy-paste this file's code to the NetLogo file that you have been working on.

 ![](statics/Sup2_sleuth4_4.PNG)